sematext/logagent-js/README.md

 - transform function to manipulate parsed objects
 - unmatched lines end up with timestamp and original line in the message field
 - JSON lines are parsed, and scanned for @timestamp and time fields (logstash and bunyan format)
+- default patterns for many applications (see below)
+- Heroku logs

+To test patterns or convert logs from text to JSON use the command line tool 'logagent'.
+It reads from stdin and outputs line delimited JSON (or pretty JSON or YAML) to the console.
+In addtion it can forward the parsed objects directly to [Logsene](http://sematext.com/logsene).

+# Pattern definitions

-- default patterns for:
+The default pattern definition file include already patterns for:
 - MongoDB,
   - MySQL,
   - Nginx,
   - Redis,